Privacy Policy

 These services have their own privacy policies.
 The AOFM is not responsible for the privacy practices of these third parties and encourages you to examine each party's privacy policies and make your own decisions regarding their reliability.

-Use and disclosure of personal information
+Disclosure of personal information

-We will not provide your personal information to other government agencies, private sector organisations, or anyone else unless you consent, you would reasonably expect us to use the information for that purpose or one of the exceptions in the Privacy Act applies.
+We will not provide your personal information to other government agencies, private sector organisations, or anyone else unless you consent, you would reasonably expect us to use the information for that purpose, or one of the exceptions in the Privacy Act applies.

 Storage and data security

-The Department of the Treasury (Treasury) provides IT services to the AOFM under a Service Agreement.
-The Treasury and the AOFM regularly assess the risk of unauthorised access, modification and disclosure of information, and monitor the security of the network.
+We take all reasonable steps to protect the personal information held in our possession against loss, unauthorised access, use, modification, disclosure or misuse.
+The Department of the Treasury (Treasury) provides IT services to the AOFM under a Memorandum of Understanding.
+The Treasury and the AOFM regularly assess the risk of unauthorised access, modification and disclosure of information, and monitor the security of the network in accordance with the Protective Security Policy Framework.

-The AOFM and its contractors are subject to the Notifiable Data Breaches Scheme under the Privacy Act, and we will act in accordance with the requirements of the Scheme and the Office of the Australian Information Commissioner's (OAIC) Data breach preparation and response guidance and the AOFM’s Data Breach Response Plan, in assessing and responding to suspected notifiable data breaches.
+The AOFM will take seriously and deal promptly with any accidental or unauthorised disclosure of personal information.
+The AOFM and its contractors are subject to the Notifiable Data Breaches Scheme under the Privacy Act, and we will act in accordance with the requirements of the Scheme and the Office of the Australian Information Commissioner's (OAIC’s) data breach preparation and response guidance and the AOFM’s Data Breach Response Plan, in assessing and responding to suspected notifiable data breaches.

-Where a breach of personal information occurs that is likely to cause serious harm to individuals, we will notify OAIC and affected individuals as required.
+Where a breach of personal information occurs that is likely to cause serious harm to individuals, we will notify the OAIC and affected individuals as required.
 We will aim to provide you with timely advice to ensure you are able to manage any loss—financial or otherwise—that could result from the breach.

 You have a right to request access to the personal information the AOFM holds about you and to request its correction.

-To request access to, or correction of, your personal information you can contact the AOFM’s Privacy Officer using our contact details below.
+To request access to, or correction of, your personal information, you can contact the AOFM’s Privacy Officer using our contact details below.

 Evidence of identity